Data lab @ Northeastern

 History

-The DATA Lab under its current name was created in 2017 when Prof. Gatterbauer moved to Northeastern University and joined forces with Prof. Riedewald, who had established a database research group there in 2009.
-ACM Fellow Prof. Miller joined in 2018, followed by ACM Fellow and IEEE Fellow Prof. Baeza-Yates in 2020.
-While enjoying a rapid growth in size and reputation, the lab and its predecessor have always made sure to offer a welcoming and intellectually stimulating environment for a diverse and talented group of PhD students and postdocs.
+The DATA Lab under its current name was created in 2017 when Prof. Wolfgang Gatterbauer moved to Northeastern University and joined forces with Prof. Mirek Riedewald, who had established a database research group there in 2009.
+ACM Fellow Prof. Renée Miller joined in 2018, followed by ACM Fellow and IEEE Fellow Prof. Ricardo Baeza-Yates in 2020.
+Prof. Miller moved to Waterloo in 2024, and Prof. Baeza-Yates to Barcelona in 2025.
+Prof. Prashant Pandey joined in 2025.

 Regular Classes or Seminars

-cs7240: Principles of scalable data management: theory, algorithms, and database systems (Gatterbauer)
+cs7240: Principles of scalable data management: theory, algorithms, and database systems (Gatterbauer): next time Spring 2026

 cs6240: Parallel Data Processing in MapReduce (Riedewald)